-The Company's working capital surplus as at September 30, 2012, excluding loans from a shareholder, was \$15,709 as current assets totalled \$93,814.
-This working capital surplus is a calculated number and does not have a formal definition according to IFRS but management feels it provides useful information to the user of the financial statements.
+The Company's working capital surplus as at December 31, 2012, excluding loans from a shareholder, was \$(13,764) as current assets totalled \$36,712.
+This working capital deficit is a calculated number and does not have a formal definition according to IFRS but management feels it provides useful information to the user of the financial statements.

-The Company has taken the following steps to improve liquidity and working capital during 2011 and 2012:
+The Company has taken the following steps to improve liquidity and working capital during 2011 and 2012 and subsequent to December 31, 2012: